Who We Are

 - Is responsible for coordinating the planning, and delivery, of research degree supervisor development;

-- Reviews any, and all, student feedback across each academic year from several channels including the student representatives;
+- Reviews any, and all, PGR feedback across each academic year from several channels including the Research Degree Representatives;

-- Provides support and guidance for the University’s research degree student community.
+- Provides support and guidance for the University’s PGRcommunity.